 Still, we think Ooma Office could do more to keep your account and communications secure.
 The platform doesn’t offer two-factor authentication, so there’s very little to protect your phone network if your password is stolen.
 In addition, you can password-protect video meetings, but you cannot lock a meeting room so that new users can’t enter without being approved first.

-At $24.95 per month, per user Ooma Office Pro isn’t cheap, and has a lot of competition.
-We think there are many more robust VoIP services for small businesses.
+At $24.95 per user per month, Ooma Office Pro isn’t particularly cheap or expensive, and because of that, it has a lot of competition.
+We think there are many more robust VoIP services for small businesses for a similar price.

-For example, the Nextiva Essential package for SMB teams of 5 — 19 is much less at $21.95 per user, per month.
-Of course, it comes with less service features than the Nextiva Professional package which is $25.95 per 5 — 19 users, per month.
+For example, the Nextiva Essential package for SMB teams of 5-19 is much less at $21.95 per user per month (when paid annually).
+Of course, it comes with less service features than the Nextiva Professional package which is $25.95 per user per month on an annual basis.

 GoToConnect offers call recording, video conferencing, an incredibly flexible call routing system, and integrations for enterprise-scale software like Salesforce.
 In addition, administrators can access detailed reports about the call volume your business is getting and where those calls are coming from.